St Petersburg tourism, as

 Once a swamp, today one of the world's great metropolises, Saint Petersburg is considered the grand gateway to Russia and its unique cultural treasures.

-As a result of that millions of international tourists have already visited Saint Petersburg from Finland, Germany, the USA, Sweden, Italy and France as well as Korea, Thailand, Japan and China (all leading countries), and the list probably may grow in the near future, though things can also change at the last minute due to the current political tensions.
+As a result of that millions of international tourists have already visited Saint Petersburg from Finland, Germany, the USA, Sweden, Italy and France as well as Korea, Thailand, India, Japan and China (all leading countries), and the list probably may grow in the near future, though things can also change at the last minute due to the current international political tensions between the West and the East.

 We hope not of course!